Migraines vs. Headaches – Explained by NYC’s Top Headache Specialist

 For some individuals, an aura provides enough notice about an oncoming headache that they are able to take medicine to prevent or lessen its onset.

 The best way to know if your headache is a migraine is to speak with a headache specialist NYC doctor.
-If you would like to schedule an appointment or check for availability, please click below or call 212 987-0100.

 Author